-In the second week, we will integrate breathing techniques into the āsana practice.
+In the second week, you continue refining the āsana practice by balancing them with proper breathing methods.
 In particular we will look at traditional prāṇāyāma techniques from Riṣhi culture ashtanga yoga taught by Yogamaharishi Dr Swami Gitananda Giri.
-This focus on breath will supply you with new tools to enhance your breathing capacity and awareness both in your yoga practice and your daily life.
+You will learn to improve your breathing capacity in yoga practice as well as in your daily life.

-In the third week, we will bring together what we have learned in the first two weeks and move towards the mental sphere via concentration practices for balancing the mind.
-Different sounds are associated with different parts of the body in the physical and subtle plane.
+Combining all these techniques will help you balance the mind.
+Different sounds are associated with different parts of the physical and subtle body.
 We will look to discover these subtle vibrations by chanting seed mantras and exploring hand mudras, ultimately enhancing and transforming both the āsana and pranayama practice.

 – Hip openers